-If you enjoyed this letter, please take a second to “heart” it down below, which I suspect will help get it onto Substack’s frontpage.
+If you enjoyed this letter, please take a second to “heart” it down below.
+You can also send me a recommendation via email.

 Know someone who would enjoy this newsletter too?
 Please tell them to subscribe at emydeewrites.substack.com.
 A personal thumbs-up would really make my day!

 Catch up on past letters here.